rackerlabs/support-how-to/content/cloud-servers/migrating-a-linux-server-from-the-command-line-1.md

 you want to copy more than just a few data files this is the most straightforward approach.

-If you prefer a per-package approach you may want to look at [Migrating a Linux server from the command line](/how-to/migrating-a-linux-server-from-the-command-line-2).
+If you prefer a per-package approach you may want to look at [Migrate a Linux server per-package from the command line](/how-to/migrating-a-linux-server-from-the-command-line-2).

 ### Prepping the new server